Agawam, Massachusetts: Government

 Agawam is one of thirteen Massachusetts municipalities that have applied for, and been granted, city forms of government but wish to retain "The town of" in their official names.
-Agawam adopted a city form of government effective 1 January 1973 comprising a 15-member city council and a town manager.
+Agawam adopted a city form of government effective January 1, 1973, comprising a 15-member city council and a town manager.
 Since May 1989 a mayor is the elected leader of the city.
 The current city council consists of eleven members elected at large by the voters and is the legislative branch of the town government.

-The current mayor of Agawam is William Sapelli.
+The current mayor of Agawam is Christopher Johnson.

 On the state level, Agawam is represented in the Massachusetts Senate by John Velis, and in the Massachusetts House of Representatives by Nicholas Boldyga.
+Agawam is located in the Eighth Massachusetts Governor's Council district and is represented by Tara Jacobs.
 On the federal level, Agawam is part of Massachusetts's 1st congressional district, represented by Richard Neal; it is represented in the United States Senate by Ed Markey and Elizabeth Warren.

 Law enforcement

 The Agawam Police Department has about fifty full-time sworn law enforcement officers and about eight support personnel.
 The department is responsible for law enforcement at the Six Flags New England amusement park and the Feeding Hills district.

-On 5 May 2012, an Agawam officer shot a woman in the face when she answered her door.
+On May 5, 2012, an Agawam officer shot a woman in the face when she answered her door.
 The city settled with her for $20,000.

 In early January 2017, the head of the Agawam Police Patrolman's Association was indicted on charges relating to stealing from the group.

-In mid-January 2017, three police officers were fired for beating a prisoner.
+In mid-January 2017, three police officers were fired for using excessive force on a prisoner.
 The attack was caught on video which was released to the public.
 The officers are appealing their termination.
 Two of the officers returned to work following two years on paid administrative leave.

 FBI crime statistics show the city enjoys a lower-than-average crime rate.

 Historical commercial operations

 1801 – E. Porter Peppermint distillery, later to become the "Agawam Gin" distillery.

 1810 – A cotton mill was erected on the site of present-day Six Flags New England.

 1812 – Agawam Woolen Mill was established on Elm Street.
 After a fire, the building was rebuilt in brick in 1889 and still exists.
 The Agawam Woolen Company folded in 1949.

 Six Flags New England, formerly Riverside Amusement Park, began as a picnic grove as early as 1840.
 It became a full-fledged amusement park in 1940.
 Riverside Park Speedway, a NASCAR racing track, was part of Riverside park from 1948 to 2000.
 Riverside was sold to Six Flags in 1996.

-1952 – Stacy Machine Co, came to a new plant located on Main St, is best known for producing specialized printing presses.
+1952 – Stacy Machine Co, came to a new plant located on Main Street is best known for producing specialized printing presses.
 Later known as Kidder-Stacy, the plant closed in the 1990s, but the Main St plant still stands.

 1953 – WWLP an NBC affiliate television station began operation with studios and transmitting facilities on Provin Mountain in Feeding Hills.